deadBlueShark/education/golang/coursera-google-golang/function-method-and-interface/note.md

 - Can be deferred until the surrounding function completes
 - Typically used for cleanup activities
 - Arguments of a defferred call are evaluated immediately

+### Dereferencing
+Do not need to reference when calling a method